Azmisov/range-group/README.md

 methods provided in `CommonType` can provide a starting place, or you might wrap any of the other builtin types like `IntType`.

-`CommonType.compareEpsilon` can wrap a type to give a threshold to merge two ranges:
+Additionally there are helpers like `CommonType.compareEpsilon`.
+It can wrap a type and define a threshold to merge two ranges:

 ```js
 const EpsilonType = CommonType.compareEpsilon(0.25, RealType)